Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Evaluation Details

-\Cref{tab:example-language-inconsistency} demonstrates an example, where the response from an instruction-tuned model does not match the language of the query.
+\Cref{tab:example-language-inconsistency} lists an example where the response is ``correct'' in content but does not match the language of the query.
 In this case, the judge, GPT-3.5 does not penalize this language inconsistency despite being asked to do so in the evaluation prompt.
 This makes extra language identification essential.